vorot93/libmdbx-rs/mdbx-sys/libmdbx/README.md

 ## Added Features

 1. Keys could be more than 2 times longer than _LMDB_.
-  > For DB with default page size _libmdbx_ support keys up to 1300 bytes
+  > For DB with default page size _libmdbx_ support keys up to 2022 bytes
-  > and up to 21780 bytes for 64K page size. _LMDB_ allows key size up to
+  > and up to 32742 bytes for 64K page size. _LMDB_ allows key size up to
   > 511 bytes and may silently loses data with large values.

-2. Up to 20% faster than _LMDB_ in [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) benchmarks.
+2. Up to 30% faster than _LMDB_ in [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) benchmarks.
   > Benchmarks of the in-[tmpfs](https://en.wikipedia.org/wiki/Tmpfs) scenarios,
-  > that tests the speed of the engine itself, showned that _libmdbx_ 10-20% faster than _LMDB_.
+  > that tests the speed of the engine itself, showned that _libmdbx_ 10-20% faster than _LMDB_,
+  > and up to 30% faster when _libmdbx_ compiled with specific build options
+  > which downgrades several runtime checks to be match with LMDB behaviour.
+  >
   > These and other results could be easily reproduced with [ioArena](https://github.com/pmwkaa/ioarena) just by `make bench-quartet` command,
   > including comparisons with [RockDB](https://en.wikipedia.org/wiki/RocksDB)
   > and [WiredTiger](https://en.wikipedia.org/wiki/WiredTiger).